forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 [in work]

 #### BALF
 Broncho-alveolar-lavage fluid (BALF).
 Even though the lower respiratory tract is the most relevant location for pathogenesis, the viral load is less known especially for mild cases since sampling is complicated.
+For severe cases BALF can be sampled during the

-[Yang et al](#summary-yang) detected a viral load in all severe cases.
+* [Yang et al](#summary-yang) detected a viral load in all severe cases.
 The BALF of two mild cases was analyzed in the second week of illness and negative. // Which doesn't exclude there where viruses in the lungs: BALF sampling only collects from a limited area of the lungs and for mild cases it is known from XRay that the lungs are often only locally infected.
+* [Blot et al](#summary-blot) find that in intubated patients, a high viral load in the BALF indicates subsequent clinical worsening.

 ### Challenges and Biases regarding Viral Load
 Often investigations for viral load are biased.

 #### Bias towards Symptomatic Patients
-Sampling is biased towards symptomatic patients. // Not necessarily bad since symptomatic patients tend to are more infectious ([Section Infectors and Symptoms](../5_epidemiological/spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses), are at increased risk for severe disease and tend to have a higher viral load which is associated to infectiousness with a correlate to exhaled breath.
-For low viral loads the detection rate is usually lower which needs to be considered e.g. estimate to prevalence of SARS-CoV-2 or to estimate the effectiveness of intervention methods such as vaccination since both the symptoms and the infected locations can change.
+Sampling is biased towards symptomatic patients. // Not necessarily bad since symptomatic patients tend to are more infectious ([Chapter Individual Susceptibility](../5_epidemiological/individual_susceptibility_and_transmission.md)), are at increased risk for severe disease and tend to have a higher viral load which is associated to infectiousness with a correlate to exhaled breath.
+For low viral loads the detection rate is usually lower which needs to be considered e.g. estimate to prevalence of SARS-CoV-2 or to estimate the effectiveness of intervention methods such as vaccination since both the symptoms and the infected locations can change, also discussed in [Individual Susceptibility](../5_epidemiological/individual_susceptibility_and_transmission.md).

 #### Bias towards NPS Sampling
 Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
 Measuring viral load e.g. in saliva is often compared to NPS viral load.
 Sometimes NPS sampling is assigned a sensitivity of 100%.
 However the sensitivity of NPS is not 100%.